Table of Contents

 Have you recently heard someone complain about their job?
 Along with a frustrating boss and low pay, one of most common complaints about work is when a company’s expectations for employees don’t align with the technology, time, team or training they provide.

 Jacob Morgan, owner of The Future Organization and author of The Employee Experience Advantage, recommends that companies make sure they have the resources in place to make it easy for employees to get their jobs done.
-“If you have technology from the 80s and 90s then you’re going to have problems on day 1.”
+“If you have technology from the 80s and 90s then you’re going to have problems on day one.”

 Study how your employees spend time throughout the day.
 (Let them know your goal is only to improve productivity for the organization, not scrutinize them personally.)
 You’ll probably notice repetitive tasks that can be automated.